 Wine pairing #2: Dark chocolate and Vin Santo del Chianti

 Dark chocolate is a trickier customer.
-As we’ve discussed, the bitterness of true dark chocolate (35 percent cocoa or more) makes it unpalatable with many of the most popular wine varieties.
+As we’ve discussed, the bitterness of true dark chocolate (35 per cent cocoa or more) makes it unpalatable with many of the most popular wine varieties.
 But don’t despair – there are plenty of wines out there waiting to bring out the light from the dark (we’ve already mentioned one).

-Vin Santo del Chianti is rich in sweet flavours such as such as cherries, cinnamon, and nuttiness.
+Vin Santo del Chianti is rich in sweet flavours such as cherries, cinnamon, and nuttiness.
 This quality helps counteract the underlying bitterness of dark chocolate and dials down some of the more intense tannins.
 Wines with rich, spicy flavour profiles tend to taste even richer when paired with the right bar of dark chocolate.

 Alternative wine pairings: Malbec (for ginger chocolate), Zinfandel (for cayenne chocolate), Portuguese port.